UnluckyAI/Skelebot/README.md

 # Skelebot
 An easy typescript Discord bot, based off of frameworks from Dylan Warren.
-This is just a skeleton that includes four commands, and is particularly useful unless you plan to manually add commands.
+This is just a skeleton that includes four commands, and is particularly useless unless you plan to manually add commands.

 The "prefix" to the bot is it's mention.
 Ex:
 @Skelebot status